Cigar Lake Uranium Mine, Saskatchewan, Canada

 Production and contractors involved

-The mine is anticipated to produce 18 million pounds of U3O8 annually during its expected lifespan of 15 years.
-The daily production is estimated to be 140t.
+The mine is anticipated to produce 18million pounds of U3O8 annually during its expected lifespan of 15 years.
+The daily average production is estimated to be 140t.

-Tron Power will provide construction services for the Cigar Lake mine.
-The services will include underground electrical construction and maintenance, jet boring pilot project piping and water treatment plant foundation.
+Tron Power provided construction services for the Cigar Lake mine.
+The services included underground electrical construction and maintenance, jet boring pilot project piping and water treatment plant foundation.
 The contract for the planning, procurement, construction, fabrication and field construction of Cigar Lake mine was awarded to Canonbie.